 Although officially called the Pacific Telephone and Telegraph Building, it is known locally as the Fleetwood Building.
 “Fleetwood” was the first seven-digit telephone exchange in Olympia (popular lore that it was named for the Lacey Fleetwood family cannot be verified).
 In the late 1950s and early 1960s, a group of Olympia High School students formed The Fleetwoods, named after the exchange, and rocketed to national fame with their hits “Come Softly to Me,” “Mr. Blue,” and many others.

 The building is on the local register.
-It is now low income apartments.
+It is now subsidized apartments.